4/24/2025

 President and Chief Executive Officer, CACI International

 Thanks.
 Yeah, thanks.
 Look, we are coming up upon making certain that we'll be delivering at least six times greater than our FY24 OCT delivery volume during 2025.
-I'll first start off that SDA acquisitions are really large and very complicated programs in a lot of areas, both in optical terminals as well as spacecraft and bus design.
-We're all pushing the edges of technology at every turn, but it's extremely relevant and time-sensitive to the future of space dominance.
-So we have delivered 25 OCTs that are operating in space, which includes 10 SDA Trans-Zero tracking OCTs.
-Those have already been used to approve out -to-face, -to-ground, and -to-air connections.
+You know, I'll first start off that SDA acquisitions are really large and very complicated programs in a lot of areas, both in optical terminals as well as spacecraft and bus design.
+Look, we're all pushing the edges of technology at every turn, but it's extremely relevant and time-sensitive to the future of space dominance.
+So we have delivered 25 OCTs that are operating in space, which includes 10 SDA Tron Zero tracking those entities.
+Those have already been used to approve out space-to-face, space-to-ground, and space-to-air connections.
 We are right in the middle of production now.
 We're looking at deliveries by the end of this month, by the end of May, and by the end of June.
-But I am very confident that we will hit our goal for SA Photonics and OGS Photonics business of delivering six times, if not more, the number of deliveries we made last year.
-So while on our way, we've solved an awful lot of very difficult production problems, but you would expect that because no one's ever put heavy-wound fiber in an optical terminal and pushed information through it.
+But I am very confident that we will hit our goal for SA Photonics and our OGS Photonics business of delivering six made last year.
+So while on our way, we've solved an awful lot of very difficult production problems, but you would expect that because no one's ever put tightly wound fiber in an optical terminal and pushed information through it.
 So I'm really pleased with where we're at.
-We'll start to see some of the investments in that area start to come down as we get through 25 and go into 26, which is directly in line with what we told folks when we did the SA Photonics acquisition.
+We'll start to see some of the investments in that area start to come down as we get through 2025 and go into 2026. which is directly in line with what we told folks when we did the SA Photonics acquisition.
 We'd have investments through 2025.
-We would be getting, we would be delivering terminals in more volume by the end of 25.
-When we get into our 26, a time frame will be able to talk about what the backlog looks like and how we're going to achieve more deliveries.
+We would be giving, we would be getting, we would be delivering terminals in more volume by the end of 2025.
+When we get to our 526 timeframe, we'll be able to talk about what the backlog looks like and how we're going to achieve more deliveries.
 Thanks for the question, Toby.

 speaker